The Master Degree Course in Dentistry and Dental Prosthetics (MDCDP) is divided into 6 years

-The Master Degree Course in Orthodontics and Prosthodontics is nationally programme-access based.
+The Master Degree Course in Dentistry and Dental Prosthetics is nationally programme-access based.

 The requirements needed to access the Course are the possession of a diploma of upper secondary school, or another eligible recognized foreign qualification, and also possession of knowledge and competences of general culture, logical reasonment, mathematics, physics, biology and chemistry, based on the ministerial programmes of the upper secondary school.